quicwg/base-drafts/draft-ietf-quic-transport.md

 loss.
 However, an endpoint SHOULD NOT send multiple PATH_CHALLENGE frames in a single packet.

-An endpoint SHOULD NOT send packets containing a PATH_CHALLENGE more frequently than it would an Initial packet, ensuring that connection migration is no more load on a new path than establishing a new connection.
+An endpoint SHOULD NOT probe a new path with packets containing a PATH_CHALLENGE more frequently than it would send an Initial packet.
+This ensures connection migration is no more load on a new path than establishing a new connection.

 The endpoint MUST use unpredictable data in every PATH_CHALLENGE frame so that it can associate the peer's response with the corresponding PATH_CHALLENGE.